manister/take-home-challenge/README.md

 ### Meta

 Page titles, meta descriptions, other meta data and structured data on the page have not been included as out of scope of this task.

+### Images

+Images are not optimised!
+We should be optimising them to be the right size they are loaded at.
+Out of scope of this task.